-Even so, the study concludes that 44 trillion cubic feet of natural gas will be recovered from the Barnett -- more than three times what has been produced so far and about two years' worth of U.S. consumption at current rates.
+Even so, the study concludes that 1.32 trillion cubic meters of natural gas will be recovered from the Barnett-more than three times what has been produced so far and about two years' worth of U.S. consumption at current rates.

-The university also is examining shale formations in Pennsylvania, Louisiana and Arkansas, work that has led investigators to conclude that U.S. natural gas production won't plateau until 2040.
+The university also is examining shale formations in Pennsylvania, Louisiana and Arkansas, work that has led investigators to conclude that U.S. natural-gas production won't plateau until 2040.
 Reports on these formations are expected to be released next year.

-One reason there has been a dispute over projections of shale-gas production is that much of the research, even inside universities, has been funded by groups with either pro- or anti- energy-development agendas.
-Many of the latter have strong views about the environmental impact of fracking on the air and groundwater.
+One reason there has been a dispute over projections of shale-gas output is that much of the research has been funded by groups with either pro- or anti- energy-development agendas.
+Many of the latter have strong views about the environmental impact of fracking.